 Irene Semanchuk says, “I didn’t set out to do this for a living.
 A couple of lifetimes ago, I worked for small manufacturing companies (children’s clothing and consumer electronics) in customer service, purchasing/procurement, marketing assistance, repairs, shipping, and more.
-Later, I basically fell into the world of crafts and learned how satisfying it is to make things by hand, those experiences gave me the skills I needed to earn a living creating and selling my work.
+Later, when I basically fell into the world of crafts and learned how satisfying it is to make things by hand, those experiences gave me the skills I needed to earn a living creating and selling my work.
 Because art/craft is essentially manufacturing.”

 Irene took a job in the shipping department of a craft supply store where employees were encouraged to try everything.
 She wove a rug, marbled paper, poured candles, dyed fabric, painted silk, sewed a pair of leather moccasins, knitted a few inches of a sweater, and got her hands on polymer clay.
 That’s when and where it started.
 She is self-taught, for the most part, but learned (and continues to learn) from books, articles, workshops, and the internet.